tikemin/hello-spring-boot-in-vscode/README.md

 # Sample Spring Boot Application
 ## Overview
-This project is a small Spring Boot example project for Visual Studio Code by demonstration.
+This project is a small Spring Boot example project for demonstration by Visual Studio Code.

 ## Features
 This project included below contents;